frankhuettner/Data_Driven_Science_Julia_Demos/README.md

 Data Driven Science & Engineering: Machine Learning, Dynamical Systems, and Control
 by S. L. Brunton and J. N. Kutz
 Cambridge Textbook, 2019
-Copyright 2019, All Rights Reserved.databookuw.com
+Copyright 2019, All Rights Reserved, databookuw.com

 Please cite this book when using this code/data.